 While it is hard to grasp the texture of imitative processes in event data, they figure deeply in the composition of the capital numbers.
 We can observe some localised aspects of propagation of imitation by going beyond the formatted data of the API or GithubArchive data.
 Much social media platform data relies heavily on unique names (hence, for instance, Facebook's insistence that every user has a single unique identity).
-Yet the associative play of names (of people and things) attests to processes of associative imitations that continually In the years 2012-2015, both mobile devices and user interfaces were being intensively transformed in complex ways (e.g. the growth of apps, and the transformation of webpages from static HTML-formatted text to thoroughly dynamic script-driven surfaces composed for many elements).
+Yet the associative play of names (of people and things) attests to processes of associative imitations that continually overflow any singular naming.
+In the years 2012-2015, both mobile devices and user interfaces were being intensively transformed in complex ways (e.g. the growth of apps, and the transformation of webpages from static HTML-formatted text to thoroughly dynamic script-driven surfaces composed for many elements).
 While these transformation were not directly the work of 'big data' practices, they are intricately connected to it by virtue of the proliferation of devices, the deeper integration of networks of association they implement and not least, the changes in the texture of contemporary experiences of interfaces.
-Both Figure and attempt to figure something of this proliferating-integrating process of change.
+Both Figure @ref(fig:bootstrap_assoiation) and @ref(fig:android_associations) attempt to figure something of this proliferating-integrating process of change.
 Both figures count imitations in the form of copying code, but in ways that go beyond the formal copying mechanisms offered by Github itself (for instance in the 'Fork' button that appears on the top right hand side of any repository on Github).

 ## Parsed with column specification: ## cols( ## repo_name = col_character(), ## created_at = col_datetime(format = ""), ## cnt = col_integer() ## )

-plot of chunk bootstraph_association
+(#fig:bootstrap_association)Repository forks associated with the name bootstrap

 We might call this form of composition, as it configures capital numbers, stacked associative imitation.
 Associative imitation appears in two different ways in these figures.
 The broad bands of color rippling horizontally across the base of the figures graph the counts of copies being made each day on Github of popular repositories such as android or bootstrap using the Fork action.
 (In forking, the repository name remains the same.)
-But the much more dense striations running above the base ribbons, seen for instance in Figure , count repositories whose names combine the base repository (e.g. android) but vary it in some way.
+But the much more dense striations running above the base ribbons, seen for instance in Figure @ref(fig:android_associations), count repositories whose names combine the base repository (e.g. android) but vary it in some way.
 These repositories associate with the base repository, but diverge from it in a multiplicity of ways.
 A repository may, for instance, relate to the popular bootstrap repository yet combine it with a range of other platforms and devices such as android or jQuery.

-In the striated zones of associo-imitation plotted in the figures, it is possible to count something that is neither the long tail nor a link-based network of affiliations.
+In the striated zones of associo-imitation plotted in the figures, it is possible to count something that is neither the long tail nor a link-based network of affiliations, or any figure that is part of a business solution or an implementation.
 The cross-ply of repository imitations identify the average everydayness of coding work with forms of associative investment and affective identification that range across many different repositories.
-In this work, repositories act as high visibility markers around which waves of hybridisation stack up.
-Unlike the capital numbers with their total aggregates of people or repositories, the imitative fluxes that bulk out and pad in these diagrams have diverse networks of association.
-The implication here is that by counting elements within the capital numbers, we can begin to glimpse the pathways of generative circulation that enliven and literally join together in contemporary technologies.
+In this work, certain repositories act as high visibility markers around which waves of hybridisation stack up.
+Unlike the capital numbers with their total aggregates of people or repositories, the imitative fluxes that bulk out these diagrams have diverse networks of association and affiliation.
+The implication here is that by counting elements within the capital numbers, we can begin to glimpse the pathways of generative circulation that join together contemporary technologies.

 De-capitalising configuration